t18d/HuangSupplement/README.md

     <ul>
       <li><strong>Lemma</strong>
         <ul>
-          <li>To facilitate cross-checking, the arrangement of entries is that of Mair et al. (2003) with the following exceptions:
+          <li>To facilitate cross-checking, the arrangement of lemmata is that of Mair et al. (2003) with the following exceptions:
             <ul>
-              <li>Entries whose <strong>head characters</strong> share the same sequence of letters and tone are sorted by subsequent characters;</li>
+              <li>Words whose <strong>head characters</strong> share the same sequence of letters and tone are sorted by subsequent characters;</li>
-              <li>In case that fails, entries are sorted by the number of <strong>strokes</strong> of the characters concerned.</li>
+              <li>In case that fails, they are sorted by the number of <strong>strokes</strong> of the characters concerned.</li>
             </ul>
           </li>
           <li><strong>Script</strong> is not regularised.
-A lemma can take the form of any commonly used orthography.</li>
+A word can take the form of any commonly used orthography.</li>
           <li>Phonetic <strong>loanwords</strong> and anatomical terms are collected in separate appendices.</li>
         </ul>
       </li>